Image Credit: sportzbuzz.net

 - There is a lack of impactful bowlers to complement their batting-heavy lineup.

-- Playoff Appearances: Few significant appearances, with a finals berth only in 2020.
+- Playoff Appearances: Infrequent; reached the finals only in 2020.

 Rajasthan Royals

-- Playoff Appearances: Only three since their 2008 victory.
+- Playoff Appearances: Only 3 after their magical 2008 title win.

 Related Read: Most Wins Team in IPL

-- Poor team management and lack of direction.
+- Mismanagement and lack of clarity in team direction.

 Lack of Stability